Resource Criteria

 A great amount of information exists online about autism and intellectual disabilities, and many suggestions and recommendations are given to people based upon this information.
 While much of this information is valid, there are occasions where information is put online and recommendations are made where information is not correct or accurate.

 At Autism NOW, we only upload material on our website that is reviewed by The National Advisory Committee.
-The committee represents a wide range of expertise whose only focus is to provide high-quality resources on the website based around inclusion, self-determination and (when relevant) evidence-based practices.
+The committee represents a wide range of expertise whose focus is to provide high-quality resources on the website based around inclusion, self-determination and (when relevant) evidence-based practices.

 Because this review process is extensive, materials suggested for review may take a longer period of time to be approved for the website.